samsquire/cloud-desktop/README.md

 Imagine we have a grid of cells, whereby each cell is definition of some computable resource that potentially has inputs, side effects and outputs.
 Writing formulas in spreadsheets is satisfying, fast and simple.

-You type an equals symbol (=) and point and click on a resource kind.
+You type an equals symbol (=) and point and click (or search) on a resource kind.
 So if you wanted to make an Amazon Instance, you can press equals = and click Amazon Instance.
 From this we have cell of type and kind Amazon instance.
-From this we could provision the instance with additional pressing of = and defining a provision method, such as Ansible.
+From this we could provision properties of the instance by selecting the cell on screen and checking its properties.
+We could press = an additional time and define a provisioning method such as Ansible.

 As above, every interaction or definition of a cell is a a conversation with the computer as an REPL or like a forum thread.
 * Allow everything to be templatable - or parameterizable